If you’re a homeowner, you are well aware that a fence around your yard provides several direct benefits.

 Best Fence Stain Reviews

-From #1 Deck, this stain is water based and is available in either a semi-transparent or a solid/opaque fence stain.
+From #1 Deck, this stain is water based and is available as a semi-transparent fence stain.

 Providing excellent wood protection and maximum lifespan, this fence stain has been formulated to deeply penetrate the wood and keep it safe from water damage and UV rays.